Josua Mejías: Club career

 Mejías came through the academy of local side Carabobo and made his first team debut at age 18 in July 2015.
 He would make 36 total league appearances (31 starts) for the club over the next two years, until he was acquired by Leganés in September 2017.

 Leganés were then playing in La Liga, and they would send Mejías out on loan to gain his first European experience.
 After three seasons in the Spanish third tier with Cartagena, Gimnàstic, and Atlético Madrid B, Mejías moved up to the Segunda División with Málaga in the 2020/21 season, making 21 appearances during the year for the Andalusian club.

 Mejías’ next loan was to Beitar Jerusalem.
 After making 15 league appearances in the 2021/22 season, Beitar would acquire Mejías from Leganés on a permanent transfer in August 2022.
 In the 2022/23 season, Mejías played 90 minutes in 11 of the first 13 rounds of the league.

 In July 2023, Mejías joined Athens Kallithea FC in Super League 2.

-In 1 July 2025, Mejías joined Debreceni VSC in Hungarian League.
+On 1 July 2025, Mejías joined Debreceni VSC in Hungarian League.